Step One: Ensure you are up to date with preparations

 Step Eight – Bring any essential medicines as you will need them when you first arrive

-Upon arrival at the College, if you are completing a course lasting longer than 6 months, you will be eligible to register with an NHS doctor.
-Information on how to do this will be available upon arrival (you can not register with a doctor before arriving in the UK).
+Upon arrival at QMUL, if you are completing a course lasting 6 months or more, you will be eligible to register with a National Health Service (NHS) doctor.
+Information on how to do this will be available upon arrival (you cannot register with a doctor before arriving in the UK).
 The process of registering can take between 5 -10 working days from application, so it is important that you have all necessary medicines to last this period and more.
+Some medicines that you use at home might not be available or routinely prescribed in the UK.
+Check with your doctor at home if the medication you need is likely to be available in the UK and if not, you may need to bring a supply from home with you.
+Your home doctor is best placed to advise you about what medication you are allowed to travel with.

 Step Nine – Arrange travel insurance for your journey and the first few weeks in London